Dunedan/django-lockdown/README.rst

 LOCKDOWN_LOGOUT_KEY
 -------------------

-A key which, if provided in the querystring of a locked URL, will log out the user from the preview.
+A key which, if provided in the query string of a locked URL, will log out the user from the preview.

 LOCKDOWN_FORM